When, why, and how you will benefit from a Product workshop

 So far it turned out there are 3 types of clients/projects that got significant benefits from our Product workshops.
 We are also happy to say that all the clients that went through workshops continued working successfully with our teams even though it was never a prerequisite.

 • Clients who know what they want to create but do not have a clear idea of how to do it and what should be involved in the project:

 “I want to create an educational platform where children can watch videos, complete exercises, and their parents can track progress.
 It needs to be fun for kids and simple to use for parents.” (clear focus on the main goal; features not defined)

 • Clients who managed to establish a more clear idea of their project, but got stuck with too many ideas and features:

-“I want to create an educational platform for children and their parents, where they can watch videos, play mini-games together, win tournaments.
+“I want to create an educational platform for children and their parents where they can watch videos, play mini-games together, and win tournaments.
 Parents can create lessons for their children with powerful video editing tools.
 And I have so many more ideas.” (no clear focus on main selling point; features well defined; possibly overthinking)

 • Clients who are planning for a large-scale project and need estimates of budget and deadlines, prioritization of work, and timelines:

 “I need to create an educational platform for schools that has a specific set of rules issued by the schools.
 The platform will be used by parents, children, school principals, and external advisors.
 We have defined a flow for each.” (everything defined and specified, but lacks prioritization and the attack plan)

 Usually, clients come to us with a vision and a full head of ideas, and if all these ideas are not streamlined and prioritized, we are all in for some unpleasant surprises along the way.